DrPlantabyte/Simulation-Biome-Calculator/README.md

 * **Tidal lock (true/false)** - Tidally locked planets have no day-night cycle, so their calculations are a little different

 ## Validation of Dr. Plantabyte's Biomes
 Dr. Plantabyte's biomes and classification system was validated against satellite data from NASA MODIS, GEBCO, and GPM IMERG data.
 Compared to the MODIS IGBP land cover biome classification data set, Dr. Plantabyte's biome classification algorithm is approximately 70% accurate.
-There is no global accounting of marine biomes, so it's impossible to verify the accuracy of Dr. Plantabyte's marine biome predictions, but several known coral reefs and kelp forest locations were used tp confirm that they are successfully classified as such.
+Unfortunately, there is no global accounting of marine biomes (yet), so it's impossible to verify the accuracy of Dr. Plantabyte's marine biome predictions, but several known coral reefs and kelp forest locations were used to confirm that they are successfully classified as such.

 ## Implementations
 Here we provide several implementations of the Dr. Plantabyte Biome calculations in several programming languages for your convenience.